leeford/TeamsAdminTool/README.md

 | **Teams Report**                   |      Yes       |         No         |        No        |

 ## How is this done?
-TeamsAdminTool is built using Microsoft's Graph API which from what I gather, what the Admin Centre and PowerShell Module use. **Currently, this tool is using Graph API beta endpoints** to acheive full functionality.
+TeamsAdminTool is built using Microsoft's Graph API which from what I gather, what the Admin Centre and PowerShell Module use. **Currently, this tool is using Graph API beta endpoints** to achieve full functionality.
 The plan is to roll this back to v1.0 endpoints as functionality becomes available.

 _Note: Whilst there may be bugs with using the beta endpoint, in testing most functions work as expected (see Known Issues section), although being a beta this could change.
 If you are unsure of impact of the tool making changes to your Teams whilst it used beta endpoints - It is strongly advised you use the tool on some test Teams or a test Tenant._